testcontainers/testcontainers-dotnet/README.md

 Native Windows Docker containers are only supported on Windows.
 Windows requires the host operating system version to match the container operating system version.
 You'll find further information about Windows container version compatibility [here](https://docs.microsoft.com/en-us/virtualization/windowscontainers/deploy-containers/version-compatibility).

 Keep in mind to enable the correct Docker engine on Windows host systems to match the container operating system.
-With Docker CE you can switch the engine with: `$env:ProgramFiles\Docker\Docker\DockerCli.exe -SwitchDaemon` or `-SwitchLinuxEngine`, `-SwitchWindowsEngine`.
+With Docker Desktop you can switch the engine either with the tray icon context menu or: `$env:ProgramFiles\Docker\Docker\DockerCli.exe -SwitchDaemon` or `-SwitchLinuxEngine`, `-SwitchWindowsEngine`.

 ## Supported commands

+To configure a container, use the `TestcontainersBuilder<TestcontainersContainer>` builder, that provides:

 - `WithImage` specifies an `IMAGE[:TAG]` to derive the container from.
 - `WithWorkingDirectory` specifies and overrides the `WORKDIR` for the instruction sets.
 - `WithEntrypoint` specifies and overrides the `ENTRYPOINT` that will run as an executable.
 - `WithCommand` specifies and overrides the `COMMAND` instruction provided from the Dockerfile.
-- `WithName` sets the container name e. g. `--name nginx`.
+- `WithName` sets the container name e.g. `--name nginx`.
-- `WithHostname` sets the container hostname e. g. `--hostname my-nginx`.
+- `WithHostname` sets the container hostname e.g. `--hostname my-nginx`.
-- `WithEnvironment` sets an environment variable in the container e. g. `-e, --env "test=containers"`.
+- `WithEnvironment` sets an environment variable in the container e.g. `-e, --env "test=containers"`.
-- `WithLabel` applies metadata to a container e. g. `-l, --label dotnet.testcontainers=awesome`.
+- `WithLabel` applies metadata to the container e.g. `-l, --label dotnet.testcontainers=awesome`.
-- `WithExposedPort` exposes a port inside the container e. g. `--expose=80`.
+- `WithExposedPort` exposes a port inside the container e.g. `--expose=80`.
-- `WithPortBinding` publishes a container port to the host e. g. `-p, --publish 80:80`.
+- `WithPortBinding` publishes the container port to the host e.g. `-p, --publish 80:80`.
-- `WithBindMount` binds a path of a file or directory into the container e. g. `-v, --volume .:/tmp`.
+- `WithBindMount` binds a path of a file or directory into the container e.g. `-v, --volume .:/tmp`.
-- `WithVolumeMount` mounts a managed volume into the container e. g. `--mount type=volume,source=.,destination=/tmp`.
+- `WithVolumeMount` mounts a managed volume into the container e.g. `--mount type=volume,source=.,destination=/tmp`.
-- `WithNetwork` assigns a network to a container e. g. `--network="bridge"`.
+- `WithNetwork` assigns a network to the container e.g. `--network="bridge"`.
-- `WithCleanUp` removes a stopped container automatically.
-- `WithDockerEndpoint` sets the Docker API endpoint e. g. `-H tcp://0.0.0.0:2376`.
+- `WithDockerEndpoint` sets the Docker API endpoint e.g. `-H tcp://0.0.0.0:2376`.
 - `WithRegistryAuthentication` basic authentication against a private Docker registry.
-- `WithOutputConsumer` redirects `stdout` and `stderr` to capture the Testcontainer output.
+- `WithOutputConsumer` redirects `stdout` and `stderr` to capture the container output.
-- `WithWaitStrategy` sets the wait strategy to complete the Testcontainer start and indicates when it is ready.
+- `WithWaitStrategy` sets the wait strategy to complete the container start and indicates when it is ready.
-- `WithStartupCallback` sets the startup callback to invoke after the Testcontainer start.
+- `WithStartupCallback` sets the startup callback to invoke after the container start.
-- `WithDockerfileDirectory` builds a Docker image based on a Dockerfile (`ImageFromDockerfileBuilder`).
-- `WithDeleteIfExists` removes the Docker image before it is rebuilt (`ImageFromDockerfileBuilder`).
+- `WithPrivileged` sets the `--privileged` flag.
+- `WithAutoRemove` will remove the stopped container automatically like `--rm`.
+- `WithCleanUp` will remove the container automatically after all tests have been run (see [Resource Reaper](#Resource Reaper)).
+- `WithResourceReaperSessionId` assigns a Resource Reaper session id to the container.

+Use the additional builder for image (`ImageFromDockerfileBuilder`), network (`TestcontainersNetworkBuilder`) and volume (`TestcontainersVolumeBuilder`) to set up your individual test environment.

+## Resource Reaper

+Testcontainers assigns each Docker resource a Resource Reaper session id.
+After the tests are finished, [Ryuk][moby-ryuk] will take care of remaining Docker resources and removes them.
+You can change the Resource Reaper session and group Docker resources together with `WithResourceReaperSessionId`.
+Right now, only Linux containers are supported.

 ## Pre-configured containers